 - Geographic information

-What about “black box” data?
+What is “black box” data?

 In several ways, extracting data from cell phones is similar to when data is obtained from “black boxes” within vehicles.
 Event data recorders, or EDRs, capture approximately five seconds pre-incident and less than one second afterward.
 It tracks the speed at which the car was going, brake usage, movements of the steering wheel, seatbelt usage and if/when air bags deployed.